April 2011, by Katy Crocker

 Vertical lines, which serve as formal strictures for Willy’s work, allow color to excel.
 The lines are the control group, and the color is then free to variably play.
 I liken verticality to the depth of human experience, whereas horizontal lines indicate the passage of time.

 I would be delighted to find everyday objects, upon dissection, revealed compositions like “Three Stages Number One,” or “Walkyries Number Three.”
 Willy’s paintings look through life experiences to an internal truth—similar to the position of yellow within the color spectrum, or the space that exists between the tiniest particles making up our material world.

-“Three Muses, 2011” (at top) will be featured in “70 Years of Abstract Painting – Excerpt,” exhibiting at Jason McCoy Gallery in New York, April 6 – May 20, 2011.
-Other artists in the exhibition include: Hans Hofmann, Jackson Pollock, and Josef Albers.
+“Three Muses, 2011” (at top) will be featured in “70 Years of Abstract Painting – Excerpts,” exhibiting at Jason McCoy Gallery in New York, April 6 – May 20, 2011.
+Other artists in the exhibition include Hans Hofmann, Jackson Pollock, and Josef Albers, among others.

 Hermes 2010, oil on canvas

 View Original Article Here: The End Of Being: PAINTING, DORITOS and COLOR THEORY – The Work of Willy Bo Richardson